mallapurbharat/cardano-tx-sample/multisig/multisig.md

 KEYHASH3=$(cardano-cli address key-hash --payment-verification-key-file payment3.vkey)```
 ```

-### create a new file called multisigpolicy.script and add the contents as below and save the file
+### create a new file called multisigpolicy.script
+### and add the contents as below
+### then fill out the values of KEYHASH1, 2, 3 in the content and save the file
 ```
 {
   "type": "all",